dydxfoundation/dip/content/dips/DIP-18.md

 To cover compensation and expenses, we are requesting a total of $360,000 in DYDX to be transferred from the Community Treasury to the Ops Trust multisig.
 The Operations subDAO will be operational for an initial 6 month period to deliver the responsibilites outlined below.

-The snapshot vote concluded with X voters and XM DYDX in agreement (X%).
+The snapshot vote concluded with 783 voters and 7.7M DYDX in agreement (75.43%).
 The vote results have shown significant support for the program. https://snapshot.org/#/dydxgov.eth/proposal/0xa710b0ca85e04ac2db123ae522ac5030a008ccbc8d4d413e83d18f6032b39758

 **Relevant Links**